-Methodologically, we redistributed all SGD expenses related to Expenditure Item Types (L4) "Petrol" and "Diesel" evenly to the public transport Expenditure Item Types "Bus fares" and "MRT/LRT train fares"80.
-We also opted to eliminate completely the monthly expenditures associated with buying vehicles81, as well as expenditures related to personal vehicles82.
-To keep this lifestyle choice realistic, we the opt to keep expenditures on "Taxi fares" and "Hiring of vehicles" to account for unforeseen personal transportation requirements.
+Methodologically, we redistributed all SGD related expenses to Expenditure Item Types (L4) "Petrol" and "Diesel" evenly to the public transport Expenditure Item Types "Bus fares" and "MRT/LRT train fares"81.
+We also opted to eliminate completely the monthly expenditures associated with buying vehicles82, as well expenditures as related to personal vehicles83.
+To keep this lifestyle choice realistic, we opt to keep the expenditures "Taxi on fares" and "Hiring vehicles" to account for unforeseen personal transportation requirements.